A story of change

 A message of hope

 Today, Engineers Without Borders UK continues to grow in size, reach, impact and ambition.
-We are now focused on reaching the tipping point where global responsibility becomes integral to the way all engineering is taught and practiced.
+We are now focused on reaching the tipping point where global responsibility becomes integral to the way all engineering is taught and practised.

 Hear from Chief Executive, John Kraus, about our current focus and his hopes for the future of the movement.